Pitmairen/selection-search/README.md

 *0.8.62*

-- Added parameter %PAGE_ORIGIN_NO_ENCODING to allow whole origin without encoding
+- Added search-url variable %PAGE_ORIGIN_NO_ENCODING, same as %PAGE_ORIGIN, but without URL encoding

 *0.8.61*